20 min read

 • nobody suitable is available

-• or the client wants professional continuity
+• or the client wants continuity and neutrality

 A blended approach